-Amansad Financial helps connect clients with lenders who provide reverse mortgages in Alberta, BC, Sask, Manitoba, and Ontario.
+Amansad Financial helps connect clients with lenders who provide reverse mortgages in Canada.
 We serve Edmonton, Calgary, Red Deer, and all major cities and towns within Alberta.
 Rural areas also considered.

 Many of the clients that we serve throughout Alberta have entered their retirement years with a house that they own free and clear but with retirement savings that are not quite adequate for their needs.
 Some clients pick up a part-time job in order to augment their fixed income, but there are some others who do not want to re-enter the work force or have conditions that make that an impossibility.